Tribune Spring Craft & Gift Show to take place at Greeley Mall this weekend | MyWindsorNow.com

 Where to go

 The fourth annual Tribune Spring Craft and Gift Show will be from 10 a.m.-6 p.m.
-Saturday and noon-6 p.m.
+Saturday and 12 p.m.-6 p.m.
 Sunday at the Greeley Mall.

 Admission and parking are free.

-It's springtime, and with that comes another seasonal Tribune Craft and Gift Show to showcase the goodies local crafters have to offer.
+It's spring, and with that comes another seasonal Tribune Craft and Gift Show to showcase the goodies local crafters have to offer.

-This weekend, the fourth annual Spring Craft and Gift Show hosted by the Greeley Tribune will be held from 10 a.m.-6 p.m.
-Saturday and noon-6 p.m.
+This weekend, the fourth annual Spring Craft and Gift Show hosted by the Greeley Tribune will take place from 10 a.m. to 6 p.m.
+Saturday and noon to 6 p.m.
 Sunday at the Greeley Mall.
 The Tribune has been hosting craft shows for almost 20 years, with shows held in the spring, fall and winter.

 Tribune event producer Peg Peterson said the Spring Craft and Gift Show provides another opportunity for local vendors to sell their goods to the public.